 - Stroke

-- Heart Attack
+- Heart attack

 - Hallucinations

-- Respiratory Failure
+- Respiratory failure

 - Seizures

-- Damage to Reproduction System
+- Damage to reproduction system

 - Death

 People who habitually use crack may also be at increased risk for engaging in high-risk behaviors like needle sharing or having unprotected sex.
 Additionally, of course, long-term crack use is associated with substance addiction.
 This addiction can be powerful; addiction sufferers who do not use the drug in a certain period of time may suffer intense withdrawal symptoms like strong cravings, depression– even psychosis.
-Withdrawal symptoms can produce serious health concerns.
+Withdrawal symptoms can produce serious health issues.
 Other health concerns include overdose, which can lead to death.

 Is Treatment for Crack Cocaine Addiction Different than for Cocaine?